 This goes to show that companies do not need to wait until they have set up social media accounts in order to promote themselves in China.
 Get your product into the hands of the right influencers and they will do the work for you.

 Influencer brands have had a huge year, achieving massive sales during the 11.11 Singles Day shopping festival and solidifying their place in China’s e-commerce industry.

 Lin (Weibo: @Lin张林超 ) is one of many influencers forgoing partnerships with big brands, instead focusing on building their own fashion empires.
 She leverages her 4.4M fans on Weibo and 4.6M fans on Yizhibo to market her brand on Taobao and to drive foot traffic to her two brick-and-mortar stores in Shanghai.

 Taobao’s Store Trading Index ranked her fashion brand LIN EDITION LIMIT in the top 30 for sales on Singles Day 2017, one of a record-breaking 6 influencer brands to make it into the top 30.
 She was also ranked 3rd in the E-commerce Influencer Value Index.

 While brands are still deciding whether or not influencer marketing works, Chinese influencers are creating their own stores and out-selling brands.
-Companies need to evolve and adapt their marketing strategies more quickly or risk being left in the dust.
+Companys need to evolve and adapt their marketing strategies more quickly or risk being left in the dust.